Keeper / NoV holder: MIKE BUNDY [G4WVD]

 Stations using GB3NQ may use relatively cheap 23cm transmitters and receivers using one of the Portsdown or Minitioune/Ryde projects available from the BATC (British Amateur Television Club) or suitable DVBS-2 satellite set top boxes -check suitability before purchase. https://batc.org.uk/

-The new digital repeater electronics were constructed by Paul G6MNJ using British Amateur Television Clubs Portsdown transmitter and 3 Ryde receivers all based around a Raspberry Pi 4.
+The new digital repeater electronics were constructed by Paul G6MNJ using the British Amateur Television Club Portsdown transmitter and 3 Ryde receivers which are all based around a Raspberry Pi 4.

 A 150 watt power amplifier is driven by a 18 watt pre amplifier, both run considerably under power to remain linear - a must for digital ATV.

-GB3NQ runs in Beacon mode between Mid day and 9Pm when it plays out a video for 30 minutes.
-When running between 10am and 10pm it may be accessed at any time with a s valid digital television signal on 2m, 70cm or 23cm.This would be a symbol rate of 333Ksymbols/s on 2m or on 70cm and 23cm symbol rates of 333, 1000 or 2000 Ks/s.
+GB3NQ runs in Beacon mode between Midday and 9pm when it plays out a video for 30 minutes.
+When running between 10am and 10pm it may be accessed at any time with a valid digital television signal on 2m, 70cm or 23cm.This would be a symbol rate of 333Ksymbols/s on 2m or on 70cm and 23cm symbol rates of 333, 1000 or 2000 Ks/s.

 GB3NQ was originally constructed by two local amateurs.
 Maurice G3WKF and John G0VDU.
 Maurice, a mechanical engineer, made the high quality filters for the input and output of the repeater and also the 4 faced lantern antennas required for the transmitter and receiver which are still in use today.

-GB3NQ can be live streamed by using the link below
+GB3NQ can be HD live streamed by using the link below